openmhealth/shimmer/README.md

 > Most requests also have sample responses you can look at by clicking the _Examples_ button in Postman.
 Please let us know if any examples you need are missing, or provide pull requests to contribute.

-### Read data using the console

-To pull data from a third-party API using the console,

-1. Click the name of the connected third-party API.
-1. Fill in the date range you're interested in.
-1. Press the *Raw* button for raw data, or the *Normalized* button for data that has been converted to an Open mHealth compliant data format.

 ### Read data programmatically

 To pull data from a third-party API programmatically, make requests in the format